g-script/auto-husky/README.md

 This package can be used in fully interactive mode or by specifying some options.

 There is only one argument to provide: WORKINGDIRECTORY.
 This is the directory where command will be executed, it should point to the directory where `.git` folder is located.
+It defaults to current working directory, and supports relative paths.

 There is a few flags available: